SWalls/SelfDrivingCarND/Projects/Behavioral Cloning/writeup_report.md

 I also recorded the vehicle driving in the reverse direction around track one, with the intention of generalizing the model even further.

 Then I repeated this process on track two in order to get more data points.
-As previously mentioned, however, in the final model, I decided not to include the data from track two, recovery driving, or reverse driving, since it overcomplicated the model.
+As previously mentioned, however, in one of the models, `model-b.h5`, I decided not to include the data from track two, recovery driving, or reverse driving, since it seemed to overcomplicated the model.
+However, this data is included in `model-a.h5`, which performs pretty well on track one.

 To augment the data sat, I also flipped images and angles thinking that this would help generalize the training data, prevent overfitting, and essentially double the amount of data collected.
 For example, here is an image that has then been flipped: